exonum/exonum-doc/src/architecture/storage.md

 ### Merklized indexes

-The Merklized indexes represent an List and Map with additional features.
+The Merklized indexes represent a list and map with additional features.
 Such indexes may create the proofs of existence or absence for the stored data items.

 #### ProofListIndex

-[`ProofListIndex`][proof-list-index] implements a Merkle Tree which is an extended version for array list.
+[`ProofListIndex`][proof-list-index] implements a [Merkle Tree](../advanced/merkle-index.md) which is an extended version for array list.
 It implements the same methods as `ListIndex`, however adds additional feature.
 Basing on Merkle Trees, such table allows creating a proofs of existence for its values.
 The table cells are divided into leafs and intermediate nodes.
 Leafs store the data itself; inner nodes values are calculated as `hash(concatenate(left_child_value, right_child_value)`.
-You may read more detailed specification at [Merkle Trees](../advanced/merkle-index.md).
 The following additional procedures are [implemented][prooflist-procedures]:

 - get the height of the tree.
-As the tree is balanced (though may be not fully filled), the height is near to `log2(list length)`
+As the tree is balanced (though may be not fully filled), the height is near to `log2` of the list length.
-- get the value of root element (that contains the hash of root node's children)
+- get the value of the tree root (i.e., the hash of the enntire Merkle Tree)
 - build a proof tree for data value at `index` position, consisting of [`ListProof`][list-proof] objects
 - build a proof tree for data values at specific index range, consisting